AliAbdullah12347/noteshelperapp/README.md

 ## 🤖 Switching to Google Gemini (Free AI Alternative)

-If you want to avoid OpenAI's billing, you can:
+If you want to avoid OpenAI's billing, you can do what I did:

 1. Set up a Google Cloud Project and enable the **Generative Language API**
 2. Create an API key and restrict it as needed